Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Example 4: Loss Scenario and Set-Off

 Scenario: Neha invested in two IPOs in the same year.
+Understanding different loss scenarios helps investors plan their tax strategy more effectively.

 • IPO A: Bought 100 shares at ₹300, sold at ₹450 on listing day